wisakejjak/configs/README.md

 # About
-In this repo i store my configs for i3WM, Polybar, Picom, Alacritty and Vim.
+In this repo i store my configs for i3WM, Picom, Alacritty and Vim.

 <a name="Content">